-We took a two-sided approach to tackling this problem: redesigning the standard summons form to make it clearer and easier for people to respond appropriately, and creating text message reminders to make planning for the court date more manageable and reduce failure-to-appear rates.
+We took a two-sided approach to tackling this problem: redesigning the standard summons form to make it clearer and easier for people to respond appropriately, and creating text message reminders to make planning for the court date more manageable and reduce court appearance rates.

-Behaviorally informed modifications to the summons form included moving the most important information from the very bottom to the top of the form, making the negative consequences of failure to act prominent, and using behavioral language to encourage recipients to show up to court or plead by mail.
-We found that the redesigned summons forms reduced the failure-to-appear rate by 13% in a study conducted by the University of Chicago’s New York Crime Lab.
+Behaviorally informed modifications to the summons form included moving the most important information from the very bottom to the top of the form, making the negative consequences of not acting prominent, and using behavioral language to encourage recipients to show up to court or plead by mail.
+We found that the redesigned summons forms reduced the rate of missed court appearance by 13% in a study conducted by the University of Chicago’s New York Crime Lab.
 An in-depth look at the before-and-after versions of the summons form is available here.

-In partnership with the Crime Lab, we designed text messages to impact the rates of court appearance through timely reminders to summons recipients.
+In partnership with the Crime Lab, we designed text messages to impact the rates of court appearances through timely reminders to summons recipients.
 These messages were informed by the behavioral barriers we diagnosed that prevented people from attending their court date, and therefore receive a warrant.
-We discovered that the most effective reminders, which combined information on the consequences of not showing up to court, what to expect at court, and plan-making elements, cut failure-to-appear rates by 26%.
+We discovered that the most effective reminders, which combined information on the consequences of not showing up to court, what to expect at court, and plan-making elements, reduced the rate of missed court appearance by 26%.

 This collaboration is one of the first applications of behavioral science in the realm of American public safety and justice, and its promising results indicate that this is only the beginning of the promising effects behavioral insights can have on outcomes for good.

 We are grateful for the generous support of this work by Arnold Ventures, the John D. and Catherine T. MacArthur Foundation, and the Abdul Latif Jameel Poverty Action Lab (J-PAL).
 To learn more about how behavioral design can be used to improve public safety and justice programs and policies, read the full report of this work.